 To learn more about partner efforts through featured videos and resources, click here.

-To register for a session, visit https://www.vdh.virginia.gov/injury-and-violence-prevention/calendar/
+To find an ECHO session, visit https://www.vdh.virginia.gov/injury-and-violence-prevention/calendar/

 The heart of the ECHO model™ is its hub-and-spoke knowledge-sharing networks, led by expert teams who use multi-point videoconferencing to conduct virtual clinics with community providers.
 In this way, primary care doctors, nurses, and other clinicians learn to provide excellent specialty care to patients in their own communities (© 2018 Project ECHO The University of New Mexico).